 And here are the birds I mentioned...
 I noticed that the water birds were happy to stand on the ice, but the pigeons preferred the safety of solid ground.

-Lastly, a camper van spotted on the walk home.
+That same day, I noticed this camper van on the walk home.
 A cliché maybe, but I couldn't resist taking a photo.
 Has there ever been a prettier camper van design than this?

 Write a comment